 Parenting a preschool-aged child is difficult

-Make no mistake, judges understand how difficult it is to parent a child who is preschool aged.
+Make no mistake, judges understand how difficult it is to parent a preschool-aged child.
 The energy that you have to attend to the daily needs of your child is typically diminished during a family law case.
-Your time, attention, emotions and finances are being stretched thin along with your sanity.
+Your time, attention, emotions, and finances are being stretched thin along with your sanity.
 Unfortunately, I have seen many good parents feel that they are not able to give their children enough of their time during their case.
-This is ironic considering that these parents have all engaged in these types of cases in order to benefit the lives of their children.
+This is ironic considering that these parents have all engaged in these types of cases to benefit the lives of their children.

 What the judge will need to learn about you from your case